moj-analytical-services/IntroRTraining/Intro_markdown.md

 ### Importing data using a local version of RStudio

 If you're using a local version of RStudio on your laptop (i.e. not accessed via the Analytical Platform control panel), you can import data from .csv files into RStudio by clicking on the Environment tab and then the Import button.
 You can then navigate to the folder where the dataset "Offenders_Chicago_Police_Dept_Main.csv" is saved and click on it.
 A window will then appear which will include on the bottom right a preview of your data.
 Here it looks good, so we can click on import.

+Note that sensitive data should not be uploaded to your working directory, since there is a risk of it inadvertantly being uploaded to github.

 You can now see by looking in the environment window that an object has been created (the `offenders` dataset), and that it has 1413 observations and 9 variables.